rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 run `x.py`, but it can be installed system-wide and run from any subdirectory of a checkout.

-You can install it with `cargo install --path/src/tools/x`.
+You can install it with `cargo install --path src/tools/x`.

 [bootstrap]: ./bootstrapping.md